St Conan's Kirk, Lochawe

 Church Overview

-A labour of love by Walter Campbell of Innis Chonain.
-The nave and choir were built 1881-86 and the church was extended and embellished 1907-30.
-An astonishing building, rich in detail, mostly in Romanesque style, although Walter Campbell ‘did not allow himself to be trammelled by orthodoxy’.
-A show piece in Argyll which attracts 8,000 visitors a year.
+Built as a labour of love by architect, author and antiquarian Walter Douglas Campbell of Innis Chonain.
+The nave and choir were built 1881-86 and the church was extended and embellished from 1907-30.
+An astonishing building, rich in beautiful detail, mostly in Romanesque style, although Walter Campbell ‘did not allow himself to be trammelled by orthodoxy’.
+A show-piece in Argyll which attracts thousands of visitors a year.
 Overlooking Loch Awe in a place of great natural beauty.
 Popular for weddings.

 Services